serhiichuk/vue-cli-plugin-clm-helper/README.md

   - ##### productName

-    `String`, `Reauired`, Usually this is the same name as the root folder
+    `String`, `Required`, Usually this is the same name as the root folder (only for Veeva and Pharma Touch)

   - ##### disableSwipeBetweenFlows